 Tuesday, January 03, 2012

 Kenneth T. Jackson, Jacques Barzun Professor in History and the Social Sciences at Columbia University, and Lisa Keller, Associate Professor of History at SUNY Purchase, both editors of The Encyclopedia of New York City, second edition, explain who the people behind the names of familiar tunnels, bridges, and expressways are.
 From the Van Wyck, the Major Deegan, and the Bruckner to the Kosciusco Bridge, the Holland Tunnel to Tompkins Square Park, Washington Heights, and Astoria.

 A day before what would have been his 83rd birthday, New York paid a huge tribute to the late senator, Robert F. Kennedy, in concrete and steel.
-The Triborough Bridge was renamed after the slain senator, in a ceremony at a Queens park at its base that drew Kennedy's wife, ...
+The Triborough Bridge was renamed after the slain senator, in a ceremony at a Queens park at its ...

 Ed Koch is getting a 1,400 foot-long present for his 86th birthday.
 Mayor Michael Bloomberg proposed renaming the Queensboro Bridge after the former mayor at Koch's birthday party on Wednesday night.